Train an autopilot with Keras

 - In the same terminal you can now run the training script on the latest tub by passing the path to that tub as an argument.
 You can optionally pass path masks, such as

 python ~/mycar/manage.py train --tub <tub folder names comma separated> --model ./models/mypilot.h5

 Optionally you can pass no arguments for the tub, and then all tubs will be used in the default data dir.

-- Now you can use rsync again to move your pilot back to your car.
+Use rsync again to move your trained model pilot back to your car.

 a.
 User : As you guessed, this is where you are in control of both the steering and throttle control.

 b.
 Local Angle : Not too obvious, but this is where the trained model (mypilot from above) controls the steering.
 The Local refers to the trained model which is locally hosted on the raspberry-pi.

 c.
 Local Pilot : This is where the trained model (mypilot) assumes control of both the steering and the throttle.
 As of now, it's purportedly not very reliable.

 Be sure to also check out the Max Throttle and Throttle Mode options, and play around with a few settings.
 Can help with training quite a lot.